mark-durbin-ucf/git-novice/_episodes/04-changes.md

 > ~~~
 > {: .language-bash}
 > ~~~
-> 005937f (HEAD -> main) Discuss concerns about Mars' climate for Mummy
+> 005937f (HEAD -> main) Discuss concerns about Mars' climate for my hair
 > 34961b1 Add concerns about effects of Mars' moons on Wolfman
 > f22b25e Start notes on Mars as a base
 > ~~~